 Pattern cutters work from fashion designers' plans to make the templates used for making garments.
 Pattern graders take the patterns made by pattern cutters and produce scaled up and scaled down versions, to produce the same garment in different sizes.

-- fit fabric to tailors' dummies and cut a pattern from the fitted pieces
+draping and fitting fabric to tailors' dummies and cutting a pattern from the fitted pieces

-- attend fittings of the prototype garment and consult with designers and garment technologists about final changes needed.
+attending fittings of the prototype garment and consulting with designers and garment technologists about final changes needed.

-- take patterns made by a pattern cutter and produce scaled up or scaled down versions, enabling the garment to be reproduced in different sizes
+taking patterns made by a pattern cutter and producing scaled up or scaled down versions, enabling the garment to be reproduced in different sizes

-- trace an outline of the pattern on a digitizing tablet so that the computer can use the data to adjust the size and proportions
+tracing an outline of the pattern on a digitising table so that the computer can use the data to adjust the size and proportions

 The figures below are only a guide.
 Actual pay rates may vary depending on: